 A proper bid committee system with relevant terms of reference and delegations is implemented and fully functional.

-The tender processes are less in numbers since better planning was done to streamline the processes.
-The annual tenders are done for three-year periods.
+The tender processes are less in numbers due to the fact that better planning was done to streamline the processes.
+The annual tenders are done for three year periods.

 4.7 Challenges faced during the 2022/2023 financial year: